alexpate/www/_posts/journal/2016-09-05-naming-sass-color-variables.md

 category: journal
 ---

 When it comes to naming Sass variables, I suck.
-I think I've found the perfect solution, get half way through a project, and realise what a terrible mistake I'd made
+I think I've found the perfect solution, get half way through a project, and realise what a terrible mistake I'd made.

 Variables in any language are often overlooked.
 They're treated as these things that 'ultimately only developers will see, so who cares'.
 But having a proper naming convention can really help save time, keep your code DRY, and more importantly make your codebase easier to understand for other developers.